lionkunonly/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     The default threads number is the logic core number of your device.
 You can use `cv.parallel_pthreads_set_threads_num(number)` to set threads number by yourself and use `cv.parallel_pthreads_get_threads_num()` to get the current threads number.

     @note
     You should build wasm version of `opencv.js` if you want to enable this optimization.
 And the threads optimization only works in browser, not in node.js.
-You should enable the `WebAssembly threads support` feature first with your browser.
+You need to enable the `WebAssembly threads support` feature first with your browser.
+For example, if you use chrome, please enable this flag in chrome://flags.

 -#  [optional] To build `opencv.js` with wasm simd optimization, append `--simd` option.

     For example:
     @code{.bash}